 The impact on traffic was assessed based on the net change in traffic generation rather than on the overall new traffic generation potential of the development alone.
-In summary, the proposed development within the Victoria Road Precinct would generate a total of approximately 2,500 vehicle trips in one peak hour
+In summary, the proposed development within the Victoria Road Precinct would generate a total of approximately 2,664 vehicle trips in one peak hour

-The existing land use development within the Victoria Road Precinct currently generates approximately a total of approximately 1,600 vehicle trips in one peak hour.
+The existing land use development within the Victoria Road Precinct currently generates approximately a total of approximately 1,601 vehicle trips in one peak hour.

-The net traffic generation attributed to the rezoning proposal is estimated to be approximately 900 vehicle trips in one peak hour.
+The net traffic generation attributed to the rezoning proposal is estimated to be approximately 1,063 vehicle trips in one peak hour.

 The trip distribution was used to determine entry and exit paths for the net traffic generation potential of the development.
-Applying the distribution and assuming all inbound vehicles would proceed to Victoria Road and outbound vehicles would come from Victoria Road, an estimate was derived for the additional peak hour traffic at the Sydenham Road/Victoria Road intersection.
-The modelling results suggest that with the additional traffic on the existing intersection configuration and with no changes to the current signal phasings, the intersection's performance is likely to deteriorate and heavy queuing can be expected on the southwest approach of the intersection on Victoria Road.
+Applying the distribution and assuming all inbound vehicles would f:\aa006872\r - reports\aa006872 victoria road precinct traffic and transport assessment final report update 03 august 2015.docx proceed to Victoria Road and outbound vehicles would come from Victoria Road, an estimate was derived for the additional peak hour traffic at the Sydenham Road/Victoria Road intersection.
+The modelling results suggest that with the additional traffic on the existing intersection configuration and with the current signal phasings, the intersection's performance is likely to deteriorate and queuing can be expected on the Victoria Road southwest approach and Sydenham Road southeast approach of the intersection of Victoria Road and Sydenham Road.
 Hence, remedial measures will need to be considered to improve the intersection performance.